What is a Comprehensive Plan?

 What is the Metropolitan council's role in the Edina Comprehensive Plan?

-What has been the process to prepare Edina's Comprehensive Plan Update?
+What's the process to prepare Edina's Comprehensive Plan Update?